+Performance outcomes Acceptable outcomes

+Earthworks

-Acceptable outcomes AO3.1 Earthworks batters on premises: (a) are no greater than 1.8 metres in height; (b) are stepped with a minimum width 2 metre berm; and (c) do not exceed a maximum of two batters and two berms (i.e. no greater than 3.6 metres in total height) on any one lot.
+PO3 Excavation or filling aims to control impacts on the amenity or privacy of adjoining premises.
+AO3.1 Earthworks batters on premises: (a) are no greater than 1.8 metres in height; (b) are stepped with a minimum width 2 metre berm; and (c) do not exceed a maximum of two batters and two berms (i.e. no greater than 3.6 metres in total height) on any one lot.
 AO3.2 Retaining walls, earthworks batters or any structure used for the supporting of filled or excavated areas do not exceed 1.8 metres in height.

+Public utilities

+PO4 Development and works maintain the efficient functioning of public utility mains, services or installations.
 AO4.1 Public utility mains, services and installations are not required to be altered or repaired as a result of the development.
 OR AO4.2 Public utility mains, services and installations are altered or repaired by a suitably qualified person and satisfy the design guidelines set out in the FNQROC Development Manual.
 AO4.3 Where necessary, existing services are relocated at the expense of the entity undertaking the development.

+Performance outcomes Acceptable outcomes

+Stormwater management

-Performance outcomes Acceptable outcomes Stormwater management PO1 The design and construction of major and minor stormwater drainage systems are founded on accepted principles and current AO1.1 Major and minor stormwater drainage systems are designed and constructed in accordance with the FNQROC Development Manual .
-AO1.2 design practice.
-An underground drainage system is constructed to convey stormwater from the premises to the local government's drainage system in accordance with the FNQROC Development Manual .
+PO1 The design and construction of major and minor stormwater drainage systems are founded on accepted principles and current design practice.
+AO1.1 Major and minor stormwater drainage systems are designed and constructed in accordance with the FNQROC Development Manual.
+AO1.2 An underground drainage system is constructed to convey stormwater from the premises to the local government's drainage system in accordance with the FNQROC Development Manual.